chenbin234/EDA491_Network-security/Exam_preparation/10 Kerberos.md

 - Kerberos has two types of tickets: TGT - Ticket Granting Ticket, SGT - Service Granting Tickets
 - Cross-realm trust is possible

+#### 4. Kerberos is a protocol performing both authentication and authorization.
+It has some advantages and at least one disadvantage:

+ 1: it uses symmetric keys;

+ 2: the tickets handed over to the clients contains its internal state;

+ 3: however, it requires applications to be Kerberized.

+**Explain these concepts and what the advantages and disadvantage mean!**

+1. Symmetric keys are easier to work with than asymmetric keys and eliminates complicated calculations.
+2. This makes servers stateless and many servers can share the workload without consulting each other or a common database.
+3. Application servers must understand the ticket concept and how they should be used.